-- (32) Taking into consideration the principles set out in the Commission's Communication on reinforcing sanctioning regimes in the financial services sector and related legislation following up on this Communication, Member States should lay down rules on measures, sanctions and penalties applicable to infringements of the provisions of this Regulation and ensure that they are implemented.
+- (41) Taking into consideration the principles set out in the Commission's Communication on reinforcing sanctioning regimes in the financial services sector and related legislation following up on this Communication, Member States should lay down rules on measures, sanctions and penalties applicable to infringements of the provisions of this Regulation and ensure that they are implemented.
 Those measures, sanctions and penalties should be effective, proportionate and dissuasive.
-They should be based on guidelines adopted by ESMA to promote convergence and cross-sector consistency of sanctioning regimes in the financial sector. - (33) The measures necessary for the implementation of this Regulation should be adopted in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers.
-The Commission should keep the European Parliament informed of progress relating to decisions determining the equivalence of third country legal and supervisory frameworks with requirements of this Regulation.
+They should be based on guidelines adopted by ESMA to promote convergence and cross-sector consistency of sanctioning regimes in the financial sector. - (42) The measures necessary for the implementation of this Regulation should be adopted in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers 2.
+The Commission should keep the European Parliament informed of progress relating to decisions determining the equivalence of third country legal and supervisory frameworks with requirements of this Regulation. - (43) The power to adopt acts in accordance with Article 290 TFEU should be delegated to the Commission in respect of details concerning calculating short positions, when a natural or legal person has an uncovered position in a credit default swap, notification or disclosure thresholds and further specification of criteria and factors for determining when an adverse event or development creates a serious threat to financial stability or to market confidence in a Member State or the Union.
+It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at the level of experts of the relevant institutions, authorities and agencies, where appropriate.
+The Commission, when preparing and drawing up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and to the Council. - (44) The Commission should submit a report to the European Parliament and the Council assessing the appropriateness of the reporting and public disclosure thresholds provided for, the operation of the restrictions and requirements related to the transparency of net short positions and whether any other restrictions or conditions on short selling or credit default swaps are appropriate. - (45) Since the objectives of this Regulation cannot be sufficiently achieved by the Member States, although national competent authorities are better placed to monitor and have better knowledge of market developments, the overall impact of the problems related to short selling and credit default swaps can be fully perceived only in a Union context, and can therefore be better achieved at Union level the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.

-- (34) The power to adopt acts in accordance with Article 290 TFEU should be delegated to the Commission in respect of details concerning calculating short positions, when a natural or legal person has an uncovered position in a credit default swap, notification or disclosure thresholds and further specification of criteria and factors for detemining when an adverse event or development creates a serious threat to financial stability or to market confidence in a Member State or the Union.
-It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at the level of experts of the relevant institutions, authorities and agencies where appropriate.
-The Commission, when preparing and drawing up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and to the Council. - (35) The Commission should submit a report to the European Parliament and the Council assessing the appropriateness of the reporting and public disclosure thresholds provided for, the operation of the restrictions and requirements related to the transparency of net short positions and whether any other restrictions or conditions on short selling or credit default swaps are appropriate. - (36) Though national competent authorities are better placed to monitor and have better knowledge of market developments, the overall impact of the problems related to short selling and credit default swaps can be fully perceived only in a Union context.
-Since the objectives of this Regulation cannot be sufficiently achieved by the Member States for this reason, the objectives of this Regulation can therefore be better achieved at Union level; the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives. - (37) Since some Member States have already put in place restrictions on short selling and since delegated acts and binding technical standards are provided for which should be adopted before the framework to be introduced can be usefully applied, it is necessary to provide for a sufficient period of time for transitional purposes,
+(46) Since some Member States have already put in place restrictions on short selling and since delegated acts and binding technical standards are provided for which should be adopted before the framework to be introduced can be usefully applied, it is necessary to provide for a sufficient period of time for transitional purposes,